Transform Your Space: 20 Best Air-Purifying Plants for You!

 Spider plants have beautiful thin leaves with stripes that fall like a fountain.
 This low-maintenance houseplant is an excellent option for beginners.

 NASA highlights them to have air-purifying quality.
 They work against carbon monoxide, xylene, and many others.
-They can be kept both indoors and outdoors as they are adaptable to environmental conditions.
+They can be kept indoors and outdoors as they adapt to environmental conditions.

-Sunlight: Light should be indirect and bright for keeping your spider plant healthy and growing easier.
+Sunlight: Light should be indirect and bright to keep your spider plant healthy and growing more easily.
 You can keep them outdoors to provide them with enough light in the daylight.

 Fertilizer: Fertilize your spider plant with a balanced houseplant fertilizer once a month in the growing season.
 Don’t fertilize them in the dormant period.